Rewritten: January, 2020

 To distinguish between reviews that are real and unreal, I usually: ignore a hotel’s overall star rating; confine my search to hotels that have collected a representative sampling of reviews; pay more attention to 2, 3 and 4 star reviews than to 1 and 5 star reviews (although I have awarded 5 stars); presume that complaints about conduct of hotel staff usually tell me more about the reviewer than about the hotel, unless the reviewer rarely complains of such matters; look for yawning disparities between descriptions offered in positive and negative reviews, and check the reviewer’s contribution history, sometimes carefully, while understanding that a determined effort at sockpuppetry can deceive me.
 (My imperfect techniques are more fully described in a separate post.)

-I may be a bad person to give advice about hotels.
-I want a good night’s sleep and a trouble-free stay, and often have overpaid to get it.
+I may be a poor choice for hotel advice.
+I’m happy to fly coach, but dearly want a good night’s sleep and a trouble-free stay, and often have overpaid to get it.

 I don’t want a room next to the elevator or with a connecting door to another room, and say so when I arrive.